 I believe that relying on fast or processed foods results in excess body weight and health issues.
 That's why I continue to make most of our food from scratch with only an occasional pre-made mix or heat and serve frozen meals.

 My biggest weakness is still having a sweet treat after dinner.
 So I made a low carb key lime pie with cream cheese to share at a recent family gathering.
+It has a softer and lighter texture than a keto key lime cheesecake.

 Cream Cheese Crust